tiwabhishek/linreg_model/README.md

-# Linear regression model for predicting rent in Germany basis living space(only living space).
-Well, this is shaping up!
-There are no more suggestions.
+# Linear regression model for predicting rent in Germany based on living space(only living space.
+Everything is